Convict’s Child

 MARY CONNOR (II) was an infant buried in an unmarked grave at St. John’s Cemetery, Parramatta on 11 April 1792.
-Her mother, MARY CONNOR (I), an Irish convict MARY CONNOR (I) who arrived with the Third Fleet per Queen (1791) would also die a couple of months later and was buried in the same cemetery on 16 June 1792.
+Her mother MARY CONNOR (I), an Irish convict who arrived with the Third Fleet per Queen (1791), would also die a couple of months later and was buried in the same cemetery on 16 June 1792.
 A child identified as JUDY CONNOR had apparently arrived with MARY CONNOR (I) on board the Queen, aged 9 months old.
-It is possible that the infant buried at St. John’s was actually JUDY and that the name was simply incorrectly recorded, but it is also possible that MARY gave birth to another child, named MARY, in the colony.
+It is highly probable that the infant buried at St. John’s was actually JUDY and that the name was simply incorrectly recorded, but it is also possible that MARY gave birth to another child named MARY in the colony.

 - Unmarked grave, exact location unknown, St. John’s Cemetery, Parramatta